 In 2024-25, the permanent postholders in the Department include the Head of Department, Geraldine Johnson (Early Modern art; women and visual culture; history of photography); the Professor of the History of Art, Geoffrey Batchen (history of photography); Cora Gilroy-Ware (18th-century art); JP Park (Chinese art); Nancy Thebaut (Medieval art); and Alastair Wright (later 19th- and 20th-century art).
 There are also a number of fixed-term Lecturers and the current Terra Visiting Professor of American Art, Erin Pauwels.
-In addition, the Department serves as the home for the annually-appointed Slade Professor, who in 2024-25 is Beate Fricke.
-It is planning to appoint two new permanent postholders by the start of the 2025-26 academic year, one specialising in the Art of the Americas (i.e. the present post), the other in Contemporary Art since 1945.
+In addition, the Department serves as the home for the annually-appointed Slade Professor, who in 2024-25 is Beate Fricke

-Since 2016, the Department has hosted an annual Terra Foundation for American Art Visiting Professor in American Art.
-It recently received funding from a generous benefaction to establish a new Associate Professorship in the History of Chinese Art.
+Since 2016, the Department has hosted an annual Terra Foundation Visiting Professor in American Art.
+It also recently received funding from a generous benefaction to establish a new Associate Professorship in the History of Chinese Art.
 This reflects the global turn in the interests of the Department, which in turn feeds into the reorganisation of the History Faculty's undergraduate and Master's curriculum in order to give greater prominence to Global History.

-The Department has a team of administrative and support staff including a Manager of Administration, an Assistant Administrative Officer, and a Digital Resources Assistant.
+The Department has a team of administrative and support staff including a Department Manager, Academic Assistant and Digital Resources & Events Assistant.
 Further details of the Department's postholders and their interests, as well as of its administrative staff, can be found on the Department's website: www.hoa.ox.ac.uk/academic-and-admin-staff.